Managing University Capital Equipment

 - Dean, Department Head or Administrative Officer

-- Approve the transfer, sale or disposal of University capital equipment assets outside the University.
-It is preferred if the Dean approve any transfers of equipment to other institutions.
+- Approves the transfer, sale or disposal of University capital equipment assets outside the University.

 - Inventory Services